-Empty commodes, bedpans, urinals, foley catheters, colostomies, urotomy, and other drainage receptacles/containers as directed.
-Collect and test specimens as directed (urine, stool, other).
+Empty commodes, bedpans, urinals, foley catheters, colostomies, urostomy, and other drainage receptacles/containers as directed.
+Collect and test specimens as directed (urine, stool, other)

 Perform requirements for Staff Members as outlined in Compliance Roles and Responsibilities in OHSU Hospitals and Clinics: